 Israel has a Mediterranean climate with long, hot, dry summers and relatively short, cool, wet winters.

-Expat Jobs and Career Opportunities
+Jobs and Career Opportunities for Expats in Israel

 Israel’s strong and sophisticated economy entails that jobs are available for the right candidates.
 A strong academic background or professional training is often a prerequisite, as to are good language skills.